resucutie/beyond-software-list/index.md

 ## Application modifications
 [ReVanced](https://revanced.app) :c-android: - Application that can apply various patches to numerous android apps including YouTube and TikTok.
 Spiritual successor to Vanced
 --Note: It requires the need of a microG client for YouTube and YouTube music if your device does not have root access.
 At the moment, the most compatible microG manager with ReVanced, according to the community, is [Vanced MicroG](https://github.com/TeamVanced/VancedMicroG)--

+[LSPosed](https://github.com/LSPosed/LSPosed) :c-android: - Framework that can modify the behavior of the system and apps directly from its source code.
+Maintained fork of Xposed
-[LSPatch](https://github.com/LSPosed/LSPatch) :c-android: - Rootless implementation of [LSPosed](#system-escalation) framework that patches APKs
+- [LSPatch](https://github.com/LSPosed/LSPatch) :c-android: - Rootless implementation of LSPosed that directly patches APKs

 ### Discord
 [Vencord](https://vencord.dev/) :c-extension: :c-pc: - A regex patch based Discord desktop client mod.
 Most plugins come built in
 [BetterDiscord](https://betterdiscord.app/) :c-pc: - A well-known plugin-based Discord desktop client mod.
 The most popular option
 [Replugged](https://replugged.dev/) :c-pc: - A Discord desktop client mod made with a way more robust API for plugins

-[OpenAsar](https://replugged.dev/) :c-pc: - Rewrite of Discord's desktop code to optimize the client's startup and reduce size.
+[OpenAsar](https://openasar.dev/) :c-pc: - Rewrite of Discord's desktop code to optimize the client's startup and reduce size.
 --Note: Vencord's installer offers the option to install OpenAsar--

-[Vendetta](https://github.com/vendetta-mod/Vendetta) :c-mobile: - Multi-platform Discord mobile client mod
+[Revenge](https://github.com/revenge-mod/Revenge) :c-mobile: | [Pyoncord](https://github.com/pyoncord/Pyoncord) :c-mobile: - Multi-platform Discord mobile client mods based on the now discontinued [Vendetta](https://github.com/vendetta-mod/Vendetta)
 [Enmity](https://enmity.app/) :c-ios: - iPhone exclusive Discord client mod.
 Requires Alt Store

 ### Instagram